Skip to main content

 Does Pennsylvania have a state estate tax?

-Pennsylvania does not currently impose a separate state estate tax on this supported page.
+Pennsylvania does not have a separate state estate tax.
 Pennsylvania inheritance tax is different and may still apply by beneficiary relationship.

 Does this calculator estimate Pennsylvania inheritance tax?